 Using cashless payments at events can increase on-site spend by 35%

-2. Contactless Access Control - In this scenario, an RFID wristband can be used in place of a traditional printed concert ticket.
+Contactless Access Control - In this scenario, an RFID wristband can be used in place of a traditionally printed concert ticket.
 Details like ticket type, name and access are stored on a back-end RFID system, and authenticated by tapping a wristband against a scanner.

-3. Brand Activation - Using RFID technology, event organisers are able to connect attendee's social media accounts with their event wristbands.
+Brand Activation - Using RFID technology, event organizers are able to connect attendee's social media accounts with their event wristbands.
 Via digital photo booths fitted with RFID scanners, festival goers can do things like share their experience in real time without having to use their mobile phones.

-This provides event organisers with the ability to extend the promotion of their event beyond those attending, and in real time.
+This provides event organizers with the ability to extend the promotion of their event beyond those attending, and in real time.

-We work with industry leading RFID companies to help integrate our RFID wristbands technology at all kinds of events.
+We work with industry-leading RFID companies to help integrate our RFID wristbands technology at any kind of event.

-RFID technology can be embedded into all of our core wristband types, but is most commonly an additional feature of a fabric wristband.
+RFID technology can be embedded into all of our core wristband types but is most commonly an additional feature of a cloth wristband.